cabforum/smime/SBR.md

 To confirm the Applicant's control of the SMTP FQDN, the CA SHALL use only the currently-approved methods in [Section 3.2.2.4](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3224-validation-of-domain-authorization-or-control) of the TLS Baseline Requirements.

-#### 3.2.2.4 CAA records

-This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
-The CAA property tags for `issue`, `issuewild`, and `iodef` as specified in [RFC 8659](https://datatracker.ietf.org/doc/html/rfc8659) are not recognized for the issuance of S/MIME Certificates.

 ### 3.2.3 Authentication of organization identity

 The following requirements SHALL be fulfilled to authenticate Organization identity included in the `Organization-validated` and `Sponsor-validated` profiles.